Extended Weak Order for the Rank 3 Universal Coxeter Group: Hyperbolic geometry

 Suppose $\cA=\{H_1,H_2,H_3\}$, where $H_2$ is not incident to the region of $\AA\setminus\bigcup\cA$ containing $O$.
 For each $i$, consider the ray $\rho_i$ starting at $O$ that is perpendicular to $\wh{H}_i$.
 By \cref{lem:right_angle}, the point $u_i = \wh{H_i^{\perp}}$ is on the ray $\rho_i$.
 Since $\rho_2$ is between $\rho_1$ and $\rho_3$, the point $u_2$ is between $u_1$ and $u_3$; see \cref{fig:collinear_fig}. \end{proof}

 \begin{remark} For any line $\ell$ in $\AA$ that passes through the interior of $\DD$, the line segment $\ell\cap\DD$ is a geodesic between ideal points in the Klein model of the hyperbolic plane.
 The projective linear action of a reflection $r_{\bf v}$ on $\DD$ is an isometry of the Klein model.
 For the purpose of visualization, we occasionally transform the Klein model into the Poincar\'e model.
+See \cite{CFP97} for the relations between the different models of hyperbolic space.
 Geodesics in the Poincar\'e model are arcs of circles orthogonal to the boundary of $\DD$.
 However, all of our computations will take place in the Klein model, so we do not give details of the Poincar\'e model. \end{remark}